fwiko/social-scanner/README.md

 # **Deployment**

-This application has been designed to run within a [Docker](https://www.docker.com/) container, using environment variables to store API keys necessary for full functionality.
-The [Google ReCAPTCHA v3](https://developers.google.com/recaptcha/docs/v3) site key must be set as a build argument when building the image.
+This application has been designed to run within a **[Docker](https://www.docker.com/) container**, using environment variables to store API keys necessary for full functionality.
+The **[Google ReCAPTCHA v3](https://developers.google.com/recaptcha/docs/v3) site key** must be set as a build argument when building the image.

 ### Build Docker Image